stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Move the logic that checks for buff's/dot's expiry in the start/end turn method of LivingEntity to their own methods.
 - [x] Create a method in Character that calculates the level difference damage reduction/increase and apply it to DoTs
 - [x] Print in colors
+- [x] Refactor Buff classes, make Buff a base class for all kinds of buffs/dots/debuffs

 # Low Priority TODOs
 - Add more content(monster, zone/subzones, npcs, items, vendors, spells and etc)